How often should a commercial grease trap be serviced?

 Useful next steps

-Useful if the goal is to reduce reactive problems and set a better long-term servicing rhythm.
+Helpful when the goal is to reduce reactive problems and set a better long-term servicing rhythm.

 Start with a conversation